The Internet is a global network that connects computers all around the world. It consists of:

 IP (Internet Protocol)

-Handles addressing and routing:
+Handles addressing and routing of data:

 Every device on the Internet needs an IP address: